SamuelOvuema/Dareyio-pbl/Project6.md

 sudo vi /etc/fstab
 ```

-23. Update /etc/fstab in this format using your own UUID and rememeber to remove the leading and ending quotes.
+23. Update /etc/fstab in this format using your own UUID and remember to remove the leading and ending quotes.

 ![sudo vi etcfstab](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/de0436bd-e674-43d6-9eb7-09c146123ac3)